-Clindamycin is FDA-approved for the treatment of septicemia, intra-abdominal infections, lower respiratory infections, gynecological infections, bone and joint infections, and skin and skin structure infections.
-Clindamycin is also used in the treatment of streptococcal pharyngitis, acne vulgaris, bacterial vaginosis and severe pelvic inflammatory disease.
-Although not a first-line treatment, Infectious Diseases Society of America (IDSA) has published guidelines for using intravenous (IV) clindamycin for the inpatient treatment of community-acquired pneumonia.
+Clindamycin is an FDA-approved for the treatment of septicemia, intra-abdominal infections, lower respiratory infections, gynecological infections, bone, and joint infections, and skin and skin structure infections.
+Clindamycin is also used in the treatment of streptococcal pharyngitis, acne vulgaris, bacterial vaginosis, and severe pelvic inflammatory disease.
+Although not a first-line treatment, Infectious Diseases Society of America (IDSA) has published guidelines for using intravenous (IV) clindamycin for the inpatient treatment of community-acquired pneumonia and aspiration pneumonia.
 Dentists will use clindamycin for prophylactic coverage against endocarditis.
 Anesthesiologists and surgeons will often administer clindamycin per American Society of Health-System Pharmacists (ASHP) and IDSA guidelines as prophylaxis in the operating room.
 Gynecologists use clindamycin in combination with gentamycin +/- ampicillin for covering their patients with endometritis.
 It can also be an alternative to metronidazole for treating Gardnerella vaginosis, which presents with gray, fishy vaginal odor with clue cells on wet prep.

 Clindamycin can be administered into the body by multiple routes.
-It is available topically as a foam, gel, lotion, or solution for treatment of acne vulgaris.
+It is available topically as a foam, gel, lotion, or solution for the treatment of acne vulgaris.
 A thin film needs to be applied twice a day.
-For the treatment of bacterial vaginosis, it is available in a cream and suppository to be administered intravaginally.
-Systemic infections can be treated orally with a capsule (75mg, 150mg, 300mg) or in solution (75mg/5mL).
-It is also available to be given as an intramuscular injection (9 g/60 mL, 300 mg/2 mL, 600 mg/4 mL, 900 mg/6 mL).
+For the treatment of bacterial vaginosis, it is available in cream and suppository for intravaginal administration.
+Systemic infections can be treated orally with a capsule (75 mg, 150 mg, 300 mg) or in solution (75 mg/5 mL).
+It is also available as an intramuscular injection (9 g/60 mL, 300 mg/2 mL, 600 mg/4 mL, 900 mg/6 mL).
 Intravenous formulations are available as follows: clindamycin phosphate (300 mg/2 mL, 600 mg/4 mL, 900 mg/6 mL), and clindamycin phosphate in D5W or NaCl (300 mg/50 mL, 600 mg/50 mL, 900 mg/50 mL).
 To minimize esophageal ulceration, administer orally with a full glass of water.
 The absorption of clindamycin flavored granules is not adversely affected by co-administration with food.
-When administered intramuscularly, the sites must be rotated with no dose exceeding 600 mg in a single injection.
+When administered intramuscularly, the sites must require rotation with no dose exceeding 600 mg in a single injection.
 Clindamycin is administered by intravenous (IV) intermittent infusion over at least 10 to 60 minutes at a maximum rate of 30 mg/minutes.
 The final concentration of the IV solution should not exceed 18 mg/mL.
-Pediatric dosing for neonates is 15 to 20 mg/kg per day given IM/IV divided over 6 to 8 hours.
-Infants, children, and adolescents are treated with 8 to 40 mg/kg per day orally divided over 3-4 doses.
-For IM/IV administration, 20 to 40mg/kg per day can be given over 3 to 4 doses.
+Pediatric dosing for neonates is 15 to 20 mg/kg per day, given IM/IV divided over 6 to 8 hours.
+Infants, children, and adolescents are treated with 8 to 40 mg/kg per day orally divided over 3 to 4 doses.
+For IM/IV administration, 20 to 40 mg/kg per day can be given over 3 to 4 doses.

-The adverse effects of clindamycin vary based on how it is administered.
+The adverse effects of clindamycin vary based on how its mode of administration.
 The most common side effects experienced with topical use include pruritis, xeroderma, erythema, burning, exfoliation, or oily skin.
 With intravaginal administration, the most common side effects are vaginal candidiasis, pruritis, vulvovaginal disease, and vulvovaginitis.
-The primary adverse effects of clindamycin with systemic administration are pseudomembranous colitis, nausea, vomiting, and diarrhea.
-This is a result of clindamycin destroying much of the GI tract’s normal flora.
-Clostridium difficile is given the opportunity to overgrow in this environment.
-Toxins A and B, which are produced by C. difficile, causes Clostridium difficile-associated diarrhea (CDAD).
+The primary adverse effects of clindamycin with systemic administration are pseudomembranous colitis, nausea, vomiting, and diarrhea, which is a result of clindamycin destroying much of the GI tract’s healthy flora.
+Clostridium difficile is allowed to overgrow in this environment.
+Toxins A and B, which are produced by C. difficile, cause Clostridium difficile-associated diarrhea (CDAD).
 If suspected, a stool antigen test should is in order.
-Severe cases that result from hypertoxic-producing strains result in an increase in morbidity and mortality which may require colectomy for definitive treatment.
+Severe cases that result from hypertoxic-producing strains occur in an increase in morbidity and mortality, which may require colectomy for definitive treatment.
 Other adverse effects include thrombophlebitis or metallic taste with IV administration, azotemia, agranulocytosis, anaphylactic shock, abscess formation, induration, or irritation at the site of IM injection.

 Clindamycin is contraindicated in patients with a history of pseudomembranous colitis or ulcerative colitis.
-Care needs to be taken in antibiotic use as bacterial and fungal superinfections may occur.
+Care is also necessary for antibiotic use as bacterial and fungal superinfections may occur.
 It is also contraindicated in patients with hypersensitivity to clindamycin, lincomycin, or any of their components.
 Special care must also be taken in patients with atopic dermatitis as colonization is more prevalent in this patient population.
-Pathogenicity of skin infections is higher in this population.
-This is important for future infections as antibiotic resistance is a problematic complication.
+The pathogenicity of skin infections is higher in this population; this is important for future infections as antibiotic resistance is a problematic complication.

-Monitor for changes in bowel frequency, colitis and resolution of symptoms.
+Monitor for changes in bowel frequency, colitis, and resolution of symptoms.
 Monitor liver function tests periodically in patients with severe liver disease.
 In prolonged therapy, monitor complete blood cell count (CBC), liver, and renal function.
-It is important to manage fluid and electrolyte replacement in this patient population adequately.
+It is vital to manage fluid and electrolyte replacement in this patient population adequately.

 The most common adverse effects that occur with clindamycin toxicity are GI or allergic.
 There is no antidote for clindamycin toxicity, and the adverse effects will resolve with dose adjustment or discontinuation of the antibiotic.
 The treatment is supportive.
-It is recommended that serum electrolytes be measured in patients with vomiting and/or diarrhea.
-Vital signs need to be monitored along with CBC with differential, platelets, LFTs and renal function in patients who are symptomatic.
-It is also important to get an ECG and maintain continuous cardiac monitoring as cardiac arrhythmias, although rare, may occur.
+The recommendation is to measure serum electrolytes in patients with vomiting and/or diarrhea.
+Vital signs need to be monitored along with CBC with differential, platelets, LFTs, and renal function in patients who are symptomatic.
+It is also essential to get an ECG and maintain continuous cardiac monitoring as cardiac arrhythmias, although rare, may occur.
 Evaluation for C. difficile toxin will be needed when colitis is suspected.
 It is important to look out for severe allergic reactions like DRESS or Steven-Johnson syndrome.
 In these situations, immediate discontinuation of the antibiotic is imperative along with supportive management that includes: IV fluids, oxygen therapy, diphenhydramine, and corticosteroids.
 In cases of severe hypotension, it may be necessary to administer fluid boluses and start vasopressors.
-Airway management is likely not necessary, but severe anaphylactic reactions will require airway management with endotracheal intubation.
-Rarely clindamycin toxicity will lead to cardiac arrhythmias and cardiac arrest in which case advanced cardiovascular life support will be required.
+Airway management is likely not needed, but severe anaphylactic reactions will require airway management with endotracheal intubation.
+Rarely clindamycin toxicity will lead to cardiac arrhythmias and cardiac arrest, in which case advanced cardiovascular life support will be required.